asyrjasalo/openapi_k6_poc/README.md

-# Automated testing for APIs
+# Test generation from OpenAPI spec

 Run httpbin locally on Docker: